A model for optimizing quantum key distribution with continuous-wave pumped entangled-photon sources: Modeling QKD with CW-pumped sources

 \subsection{Error rate and secure key rate}

 From the quantities defined above, one can now calculate the quantum bit error rate (QBER $E$), i.e. the ratio of erroneous coincidences to total coincidences:

 As a side remark, the commonly used parameter ``visibility'' $V$ relates to $E$ as $V=1-2E$ \cite{Gisin2002}.
 Fig. \ref{fig:tCC} shows a geometrical interpretation of Eq. \eqref{eq:QBER}.
 Coincidences correspond to different areas under the graphs, which are restricted by the chosen coincidence window.
-On one hand, it is desirable to increase the ratio of the dark blue area to the combined turquoise and green ones, which is equivalent to decreasing $E$.
+On one hand, it is desirable to increase the ratio of the light blue area to the combined dark blue and orange ones, which is equivalent to decreasing $E$.
 This can be done by decreasing $t_{CC}$, since the Gaussian-shaped $CC^\mathrm{m}$ (dark blue curve) scales more favorable in this case than the uniformly distributed accidental coincidence counts $CC^\mathrm{acc}$.
 On the other hand, reducing $t_{CC}$ means that $\eta^{t_{CC}}$ reduces the total number of coincidences which can be used for key creation.

-In order to evaluate the trade-off between these two effects, we will analyze the secret key rate in the limit of infinitely many rounds --- the so-called asymptotic key rate.
-Alice and Bob choose randomly between measurement settings in the $HV$ and $DA$ bases.
+In order to evaluate the trade-off between these two effects, we will analyze the secret key rate in the limit of infinitely many rounds --- the so-called asymptotic key rate.\footnote{Where finite-key effects are of interest, one will have to take into account the total number of coincidences per block size and modify Eq. \eqref{eq:seckeyBBM92} accordingly.
+This might lead to different optimal experimental parameters satisfying Eq. \eqref{eq:dRs}.
+Nevertheless, the experimental parameter definitions of Sec. \ref{sec:acc} will be applicable also in this case.} Alice and Bob choose randomly between measurement settings in the $HV$ and $DA$ bases.
 Let us denote the probability that Alice and Bob measure in the same basis as $q$.
 Only in this case, the polarization measurement outcomes at Alice and Bob are correlated.
 All other coincidences have to be discarded.
 Therefore, the rate of coincidence rounds left for post-processing is equal to $q CC^m$.
 Subsequently, Alice and Bob reveal a small fraction of measurement outcomes in both bases to estimate the error.
 Now we can finally evaluate the amount of achievable key per second as \cite{Ma2007}:

-where $H_2$ is the binary entropy function defined as
+where $\mathrm{H}_2$ is the binary entropy function defined as

 $E_{\textrm{bit}}$ and $E_{\textrm{ph}}$ are the bit and phase error rates, which are measurement-basis-dependent rates of measurement outcomes incompatible with the maximally entangled state described in Eq. \eqref{eq:bellstate}. $f(E_{\textrm{bit}})$ is the bidirectional error correction efficiency which takes into account how much of the key has to be sacrificed due to the fact that post-processing is performed in finite blocks.
 In order to asses the validity of our model against an actual experiment, both the sifting rate $q$ and efficiency $f(E_{\textrm{bit}})$ need to be defined.
 We assume that the measurement settings of Alice and Bob are chosen uniformly, and thus $q =1/2$.
 Further, we choose a realistic value of $f(E_{\textrm{bit}})=1.1$ \cite{Elkouss2011}.
 Finally, since in our model the noise parameters are independent of measurement settings, we can set $E_{\textrm{bit}} = E_{\textrm{ph}} = E$.
 With these choices, key rate formula becomes: